prathishpratt/SVD-Image-Decomposition/README.md

    Change the path to read the downloaded images to your local machine's current path.
 After that, you can just sequentially run all the cells and get the results.

 4. Open [`HiFiC.ipynb`](https://github.com/prathishpratt/SVD-Image-Decomposition/blob/main/SRC/SOTA/HiFiC.ipynb) and run all the cells. <br>
-   But I would strongly suggest to run their Colab notebook as it has less dependencies.
+   But I would strongly suggest running their Colab notebook as it has fewer dependencies.
    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Justin-Tan/high-fidelity-generative-compression/blob/master/assets/HiFIC_torch_colab_demo.ipynb) to run the SOTA code.